 By Edith Elliott

-The Rev. Roger Grimmett from First United Methodist Church prefaced his devotion with a few jokes.
-For instance:
+The Rev. Roger Grimmett of First United Methodist Church gave the devotional, taking his text from Matthew 18:21-35.